 Our Part — Maintenance, distribution, education and promotion

-Facilities Management Building Service Technicians (BSTs) collect the separated recyclables into identified bags and carry them to designated areas on campus.
+Facilities Management Custodial Contractor (SSC) collects the separated recyclables into identified bags and carry them to designated areas on campus.

-The solid-waste handling crew of the Grounds Division then processes the materials.
+The solid-waste handling crew of SSC then processes the materials.
 Recyclable paper is placed in Gaylord bulk storage box.
 Filled Gaylord boxes are placed on an over-the-road trailer.
 The solid waste crew also collects and sells aluminum cans to a nearby vendor.

 The Office of Environmental Safety and Health is involved with the recycling procedures due to EPA guidelines.

-Facilities Finance and Administration personnel receive and submit work orders to initiate action by the Grounds Division staff to fill.
+Facilities Management, Business Office personnel receive and submit work orders to initiate action by the SSC staff to fill.

 Additional Materials Recycled